hashberg-io/optmanage/README.rst

 Usage
 -----

-Custom option manager classes can be created by subclassing :class:`~optmanage.manager.OptionManager` and using the :class:`~optmanage.option.Option` descriptor to set options.
+Custom option manager classes can be created by subclassing `OptionManager <https://optmanage.readthedocs.io/en/latest/api/optmanage.manager.html#optionmanager>`_ and using the `Option <https://optmanage.readthedocs.io/en/latest/api/optmanage.option.html#option>`_ descriptor to set options.
 An option manager object can then be obtained by instantiating the option manager class:

 .. code-block:: python